FilipeDervelan/connect-backend/README.md

 # Connect

 **Connect** is a backend system designed to manage schedules, roles, and ministries within a church.
-It provides a robust interface to organize and optimize activities and tasks related to church management.
+It provides a robust control to organize and optimize activities and tasks related to church management.

 ## Features